Byrne Criminal Justice Innovation

 Research Partner: University of Wisconsin Population Health Institute

-Focus Areas: Violent Crime, Gun Violence
+Challenges: Violent Crime, Gun Violence

 Downtown Madison, located in south central Wisconsin, is host to the state capitol, a flagship university, and the main entertainment district for the city.
 Although the downtown is only 5.4 percent of the city's land area, it is home to roughly 12 percent of the total population.
 The median family household income is $15,412, which is 27 percent of the city's median income.
 Of the downtown population, 80.5 percent identify as White, 3.6 identify as African American, 9.6 percent identify as Asian, 3.8 percent identify as Hispanic, and 2.5 percent identify as "other" or multiple ethnicities.
 Additionally, Madison has ten separate federal Qualified Opportunity Zones (QOZs).